BitcoinCash1/bch-asicseer-startos/README.md

   192.168.0.55:3334    3334 → VM:3334           on :3334
 ```

-No bridges, no NetworkManager changes, no DNS changes.
+No bridges, NetworkManager changes, or DNS changes.
 Just iptables rules managed by the official libvirt hook system.

 ### Windows / macOS (VirtualBox, VMware, etc.)